 The right moisture level in your home is essential for the sake of your health and comfort.
 A whole-house humidifier can definitely help to make your home more comfortable to live in.
 They are fairly easy to buy and install nowadays, though if you’re looking for a different approach you could consider replacing your furnace for a boiler.
 Because it’s a water-based heating system, it doesn’t pull moisture from the air and keeps a moderate level of humidity in your indoor air, which can provide health benefits.
 It’s also a radiant heating system, so unlike forced air, boiler heat naturally distributes to all areas of a room, including the floors and surfaces, providing maximum comfort.

-If you need help figuring out what size humidifier is best for our house – call ClearView Plumbing and Heating and we’ll come to help you!
+If you need help figuring out what size humidifier is best for our house – call ClearView Services and we’ll come to help you!

 Clearview Plumbing and Heating is Calgary’s plumber of choice since 1996.
 From boiler systems to whole-home humidifier systems, ClearView can handle any installation, maintenance or repair need you might have!